District Staff

 jshay@lawrencecd.org

 Jeannie Shay joined the Conservation District in April of 2019 as the Environmental Education and Outreach Technician.
 In January of 2022 she took on the role of Watershed Specialist and is responsible for promoting, preserving, and restoring clean water in Lawrence County’s watersheds.
+As the Environmental Educator, Jeannie facilitates our local Envirothon Competition and Nature Camp programs.
 Jeannie is a Graduate of Slippery Rock University with a Bachelors Degree in Environmental Education.

 Mitchell Whiting, Agricultural Conservation Technician